 GROOM TO KEEP THE SHAPE

-Deadheading, pinching and pruning are the three main ways of grooming your flowering potted plants.
+Finally, in order to keep your flowering potted plants in shape, you need to groom them.
+This involves regular deadheading, pinching and pruning.
 Depending on the size of the stem, you can pinch off spent blooms and leggy branches using your thumb and forefinger.
 Or you can snip them with scissors or pruning shears.
 These important tasks help to maintain the form of your plants and stimulate them to keep on blooming.

 Here are three popular annuals/tender perennials often grown in pots and how to groom them.